csev/deno-kv-admin/README.md

       "cursor": ""
     }

-Which means "no orecords exist with prefix of books".
+Which means "no records exist with prefix of books".
 If your token is wrong you should get a `401` response code and a message of

     Missing or invalid token